osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 ```

 ### More On Quoting
+TODO talk about "" vs '' and the nesting/escaping rules.

 Finally, note that, unlike many shell languages, a quoted string constitutes a complete literal, and the lexer will
 **not** coalesce multiple consecutive literals together.
 So something like:
 ```